 The Line: Philadelphia Flyers -155 / New York Rangers +135 --- Over/Under: 6.5 Click to Get Latest Betting Odds

 TV: TVAS, NBCSP, MSG Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The New York Rangers and Philadelphia Flyers meet Wednesday in NHL action at the Wells Fargo Center.
+The New York Rangers and the Philadelphia Flyers meet in NHL action from the Wells Fargo Center on Thursday night.

 The New York Rangers will look to bounce back from a 5-2 loss to the New Jersey Devils in their last matchup.
 Artemi Panarin leads the Rangers in scoring with 15 points coming on 5 goals and 10 assists while Pavel Buchnevich has 9 points with 4 goals and 5 assists.
 Adam Fox comes next with 7 points coming on a goal and 6 assists while Ryan Strome has 6 points with 4 goals and a pair of assists.
 Igor Shesterkin leads the Rangers in goal with 3 wins and a 2.36 GAA in his 10 starts for New York this season.